markmoxon/the-sentinel-source-code-bbc-micro/1-source-files/main-sources/README.md

   * [sentinel-disc.asm](sentinel-disc.asm) builds the SSD disc image from the assembled binaries and other source files

-  * [sentinel-readme.asm](sentinel-readme.asm) generates a README file for inclusion on the SSD disc image

 * Files that are generated during the build process:

   * [sentinel-build-options.asm](sentinel-build-options.asm) stores the make options in BeebAsm format so they can be included in the assembly process